PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   :param KeyValueStore kvs: The key value store to query
   :param KeyValueLookupKey lookupKey: The key to use for the lookup

+.. function:: KeyValueStoreRangeLookupRule(kvs, lookupKey)

+  .. versionadded:: 1.7.0

+  Does a range-based lookup into the key value store referenced by 'kvs' using the key returned by 'lookupKey' and returns true if there is a range covering that key.

+  This assumes that there is a key for the last element of the range (for example 2001:0db8:ffff:ffff:ffff:ffff:ffff:ffff for 2001:db8::/32) which contains the first element of the range (2001:0db8:0000:0000:0000:0000:0000:0000) (optionally followed by any data), as value and that there is no overlapping ranges in the database.
+  This requires that the underlying store supports ordered keys, which is true for LMDB but not for CDB.

+  :param KeyValueStore kvs: The key value store to query
+  :param KeyValueLookupKey lookupKey: The key to use for the lookup

 .. function:: LuaFFIPerThreadRule(function)

   .. versionadded:: 1.7.0